 Most air conditioners come with a warranty, guaranteeing the components for a certain amount of time (typically 8 to 12 years).
 If you run into a problem and the warranty is still in effect, you should probably get it repaired instead of replaced.
 The cost of the parts will be covered, which means you’ll only have to pay for the repair technician’s labor to get it repaired.
 Even if the warranty has expired, repairs still may be the more cost-effective way to go.
 Once the warranty has expired, however, it’s time to start considering replacement as an option.

 How Often Have You Had to Conduct Repairs?

 The frequency of repairs factors into the decision to make a change in your air conditioner.
 If the warranty has expired and you have had to schedule more than two repair sessions in the last 12 months, that’s usually a sign that you need to replace the system.
 In some cases, it may only be one repair job, but the cost is large enough that it might be better spent investing in a new system instead of trying to prop up the old one.
 A technician can make recommendations on that front after diagnosing the issue, and go over payment plans to help you make the right choice.

 Have Monthly Bills Gotten too High?

 Sometimes, it’s not a specific repair call or a number of repair calls that trigger the need for a replacement, but the high cost of operating an older and less efficient unit.
-As air conditioners age, they require more and more energy to do the same job, since their components are likely worn and running down.
-You’ll see that reflected in an increasingly high cost of running the system every month.
+As air conditioners age, they require more and more energy to do the same job, since their components are likely worn and run down.
+You’ll see that reflected in the increasingly high cost of running the system every month.
 Eventually, it may get too high to continue, and a breakdown requiring repairs may be the final straw that leads you to replace the system.

-For high quality air conditioning repair services in Saddle River, NJ, call the friendly professionals at Design Air Inc. today!
+For high-quality air conditioning repair services in Saddle River, NJ, call the friendly professionals at Design Air Inc. today!